stegmaja/TSE/README.md

 to evolve a triple from a random distribution at solar metallicity.

 If you are looking whether a triples leads to a particular configuration (e.g., the formation of BH triples) check out the function CustomEvent in `src/main.py` (including a working example).

+### Integration variables

+y[0:3] : Eccentricity vector of the inner binary y[3:6] : Dimensionless angular momentum vector of the inner binary y[6] : Semi-major axis (Rsun) of the inner binary y[7:10] : Eccentricity vector of the outer binary y[10:13] : Dimensionless angular momentum vector of the outer binary y[13] : Semi-major axis (Rsun) of the outer binary y[14:17] : Rotation vector of the primary star (1/Myr), only evolved as long as the star is not a compact object y[17:20] : Rotation vector of the secondary star (1/Myr), only evolved as long as the star is not a compact object y[20:23] : BH spin vector of the primary, only evolved when the primary is a BH (norm 1, i.e., maximally spinning) y[23:26] : BH spin vector of the secondary, only evolved when the secondary is a BH (norm 1, i.e., maximally spinning)